×

 Example:

-An always-on assistant fields questions at 10pm or 7am—how to process a complex exchange, interpret a care symbol, or choose the right hem finish.
-It references your SOPs and product guides to give step-by-step, branded answers inside Teams, Slack, or your LMS, cutting downtime and helping staff self-serve.
+An always-available virtual assistant answers questions at any time of day, such as how to process a complex exchange, interpret a care symbol, or select the right hemming technique.
+It draws on your standard operating procedures and product guides to provide clear, branded, step-by-step answers within tools like Teams, Slack, or your learning management system.
+This reduces downtime and allows staff to find information independently.

 Feedback and Coaching